nextauthjs/docs/docs/configuration/options.md

 ```

 :::warning
 The default behaviour is volatile, and it is strongly recommended you explicitly specify a value.
-If `secret` is omitted in production, we will throw an error.
+If `secret` is omitted in production, an error is thrown.
 :::

 :::tip